2e0byo/spreadsheets/docs/introduction/practice.md

 ## Which package?

 Largely this is a question of where you find yourself.
-The kind of spreadsheet editing we are going to do will work equally well in come overpriced behemoth like *Excel* or something feather light like *Gnumeric*.
+The kind of spreadsheet editing we are going to do will work equally well in some overpriced behemoth like *Excel* or something feather light like *Gnumeric*.
 With a bit of adaption it will work in *Emacs Org-Mode*.